NEUROFUSIONInc/fusion/frontend/public/posts/2024-03-21-navigating-burnout.md

              alt="Fusion Copilot"
              aria-describedby="caption">
     </a>
-    <figcaption id="caption">Need to keep track of your stress levels, moods, and productivity?
-Download Fusion Copilot today. <a href="https://usefusion.app/">Click here</a> to get started.</figcaption>
+    <figcaption id="caption">Track and understand changes in your stress levels, moods and productivity. <a href="https://usefusion.app/">Click here</a> to get started.</figcaption>
 </figure>

 ### **Haley, 24 - Writer**

 "I have experienced multiple burnouts but the year of August 2022 marked a significant period of burnout for me.
 Balancing multiple jobs and volunteering responsibilities took a toll on my mental wellbeing.

 As an extrovert, who particularly loves being around people, I realized I was withdrawing to myself.
 I found myself unable to perform my best and resorted to stress-eating.

 To navigate this challenging time, I made a conscious decision to take a break from everything.
 As a writer, I stopped writing from August to December 2022, disconnecting from work and focusing on activities that brought me joy, like watching K-dramas and prioritizing sufficient rest."

 ![Woman expressing being under stress](/images/blog/navigatingburnout/blog-post-cover-3.png)